PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

         ppms.am.api("create", "XXX-XXX-XXX-XXX-XXX", "ppms.example.com");
     </script>

-This code initializes API interface in following ways:
+This code initializes the API interface in the following ways:

     #.
-Creates a ``<script>`` tag that asynchronously loads Audience Manager API library.
+Creates a ``<script>`` tag that asynchronously loads the Audience Manager API library.
     #.
-Initializes global ``ppms.am.api`` command queue that schedules commands to be run when API library is loaded.
+Initializes the global ``ppms.am.api`` command queue that schedules commands to be run when the API library is loaded.
     #.
-Schedules ``create`` command on ``ppms.am.api`` to initialize API object with basic PPMS configuration.
+Schedules ``create`` command on ``ppms.am.api`` to initialize the API object with a basic PPMS configuration.

 You can use the API command queue (``ppms.am.api``) immediately after step 3.

 Command queue
 -------------
-Loading snippet creates following global function:
+Executing the snippet creates the following global function:

 .. function:: ppms.am.api(command, ...args)

     Audience Manager API command queue.

     :param string command: Command name.
     :param args: Command arguments.
-Number of arguments and their function depend on command.
+The number of arguments and their function depend on command.
     :returns: Commands are expected to be run asynchronously and return no value.
     :rtype: undefined

 Commands
 --------
-All commands work in context of current :term:`user`.
-Additionally they require communication with PPMS server and are asynchronous.
-Callback functions are used to provide response value or information about error.
+All commands work in context of the current :term:`user`.
+Additionally they require communication with a PPMS server and are asynchronous.
+Callback functions are used to provide response value or information about errors.

 Get list of audiences user belongs to
 `````````````````````````````````````
-Gets list of :term:`audience` IDs :term:`user` belongs to.
+Fetches a list of :term:`audience` IDs the :term:`user` belongs to.

 Code::